 - Have some warmer clothes on hand.
 Although Southern California is usually balmy and sunny, it can get chilly at night especially during the spring and fall seasons.
 We all packed a lightweight coat and were so so so glad we did.

 - You can dress up in a costume that fits the theme.
 However, consider if you still want to be dealing with that costume at 1:00 am?
-We chose NOT to dress up and were glad.
+We chose NOT to dress up.
 We were way more comfortable wearing regular warm clothes.

 Look, we are all about transparency and so I want to be as honest as possible and give you a straight Disneyland After Dark review and let you know ahead of time some things that you will want to be aware of.